Donate

 SONIA STANGER

-Sonia (she/her) is a student and writer living and working on Treaty 4 territory.
+Sonia (she/her/they) is a student and writer living and working on Treaty 4 territory.
 After spending most of her 20s working as an arts administrator with Regina’s Globe Theatre, Sonia is excited to be embarking on a new scholarly adventure and continuing her post-secondary education in the field of psychology.
 Sonia holds a Bachelor of Arts Honours in English from the University of Regina and is grateful to have worked and volunteered with amazing community organizations like Regina Folk Festival, the Saskatchewan Council for International Cooperation, and the Regina Public Interest Research Group.
 She is passionate about intersectional social justice, mental health, and great books.
 Sonia can regularly be heard filling the role of gleeful queer/fat/feminist killjoy on 91.3 FM CJTR - Regina Community Radio, where she co-hosts Spoiler Alert, a weekly comedy show about film.
 Sonia has been with Common Weal since 2020.

-Photo provided by Alana Moore
+Photo provided by Chelsa racette

 MEMBER-AT-LARGE